-Keep your local residential address current through Bear Facts.
+Keep your local residential address current through CalCentral.
 It must be updated every time you move.

 - Maintain full-time enrollment.

 - Get Berkeley International Office approval before a withdrawal from UC Berkeley.

 If for some reason you must reduce your enrollment below full-time units or withdraw from your program, you are required to have approval from BIO before doing so.

 - Attend the school noted on your I-20.

-You must have a current, valid I-20 from the school you are attending.
-If you transfer from another school to UC Berkeley, the transfer process must be completed before the semester begins.
-If you have any questions about this process, please email NIF@berkeley.edu.
+You must have a current, valid I-20/DS-2019 from the school you are attending full-time.
+If you transfer from another school to UC Berkeley, or from UC Berkeley to another school, make sure you follow the proper procedure to transfer.

 - Keep your I-20 valid at all times.